Activities & Excursions

 Jiquilillo has a beautiful beach with pickup soccer games, baseball games, great waves, and incredible sunsets.
 We have sports equipment to jump in the games and surfboards to catch the waves.

-Surf lessons: We offer surf lessons in Spanish with a local surfer or, when available, in English with a local Surf Club member or a member of our surfing team.
+Surf lessons: We offer surf lessons in Spanish or English with a local Surf Club member or a member of our surfing team.
 A one-hour lesson is $11. $1 is used to support our projects through Puentes de Esperanza.
 This does not include board rental.

 Offshore boat ferries: We work directly with local fishermen to provide boat ferries to offshore breaks and nearby beaches such as Boom Wavos located in Asseradores and the off shore point break on Isla Asseradores.
 Boat ferry services begin at $100.